nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Build Automation

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+Refer to [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.

 ### Continuous Integration

-We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our projects.
+Refer to [UsingTravis.md](UsingTravis.md) to learn how to use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on your project.
-See [UsingTravis.md](UsingTravis.md) for more details.

 ### Making a Release

-Here are the steps to create a new release.
+To create a new release:

  1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
  2. Tag the repo with the version number. e.g. `v0.1`